CharlesPlusC/MegaConstellationSSA/README.md

 ## License: GNU GPLv3

 ## Envs
-to save your current enviro
+If you make changes to your environment and you wish to save these to the envionment file:
 ``` bash
 conda env export > megaconst_env.yml
 ```